justin-xing/web-forum-for-executive-orders/README.md

 The frontend server should be running on http://localhost:5173/

 ## Features implemented so far

-- Retrieving comments under a specific executive order
+- Fetching all presidents with records in the database, and displaying them as options.
+- Retrieving all documents per president, which can be filtered based on tag
+- Upon clicking on a document, its details are retrieved and displayed, and all comments associated with the document are retrieved and displayed
-- Deletion of a user
+- Admin panel to display all users and allow for the deletion of a user